Delson Armstrong, Rachael O'Brien, and Venerable Bhante Ananda

 Simplicity and Renunciation print version download

 There are currently no COVID-19 public health safety state or local mandates.
-There is no vaccination requirements at St. Francis Retreat Center.
-They request that masks be worn with entering and exiting the dining room along with while selecting food at the buffet.
+There are no vaccination requirements at St. Francis Retreat Center.
 As a precaution, we ask that participants home-test prior to arrival.
-As an additional safety measure, take another home test on the morning of the second and third day of the retreat.
-Masks will not be required in meditation areas or dormitories unless mandated by state or local public health safety laws at the time of the retreat.
-Registered participants will be notified if mandatory requirements change.
+As an additional safety measure, take another home test on Friday morning, the opening day of the retreat and an additional test on the Saturday morning.